“Her drafting is fantastic and she turns papers around very quickly.”

 Public Law and Human Rights

 Katherine practises all areas of public law and human rights law.
-She has particular experience in the areas outlined below (including related claims for discrimination):
+She has particular experience in the areas of: health and community care (including Court of Protection); education; prison; asylum support; social security and discrimination law.

 Recent work includes: